riveracrist/riveracrist/README.md

 # 🔭 :octocat: About Me 🔭 :octocat:

 I am a Telecommunications Engineering student and software development apprentice.
 I have been learning programming languages such as R and Python as I would like to apply them in data analysis to create predictive models and data-driven applications.
-I also have an interest in IoT devices, machine learning, cloud computing.
+I also have an interest in IoT devices, machine learning, cloud computing ...

 [![My Skills](https://skillicons.dev/icons?i=vscode,git,linux,latex,md,windows,mint,ubuntu,debian,gcp)](https://skillicons.dev)
 [![My Skills](https://skillicons.dev/icons?i=github,js,html,css,r,python,cpp,mysql,arduino,raspberrypi)](https://skillicons.dev)